Phalcode/gamevault-docs/docs/client-docs/gui.md

 # GUI

-This page provides an overview of the Graphical User Interface (GUI) for Crackpipe, a game launcher and management tool.
+This page provides an overview of the Graphical User Interface (GUI) for GameVault, a game launcher and management tool.
 The GUI includes several tabs, each with its own set of functions

 ## Library